 Constantinople Board Game is a strategy board game developed by Marian Gablovsky.
-The last update, v1.30, released on November 05, 2018, and it’s rated 4.19 out of 5 based on the latest 16 reviews.
-Constantinople Board Game costs $2.99 and requires iOS 8.0+ and Android 7 or newer to download.
+Available for $2.99, it was updated to v1.30 on November 05, 2018, and currently holds a 4.19 out of 5 rating based on 16 reviews.
+Before downloading, make sure your device has at least 77 MB of free space and runs Android 7+ or iOS 8.0+.

 Constantinople Board Game Gameplay Overview